Scan ACK clusters for potential risks such as resource quota shortages, and apply suggested fixes.

 Subscribe to inspection reports

-In the Subscribe Reports section of the Cluster Inspection page, log on to the Advisor Console to configure inspection report subscriptions.
+In the Subscribe Reports section of the Cluster Inspection page, log on to the Advisor Console to configure report subscriptions.

 Manage inspection rules